24 Best Things to Do in Puebla, Mexico (+ Itinerary)

 Do you like Middle Eastern food?
 Turkish food?
 Greek food?
 Lebanese food?

-then you’ll love tacos arabes.
+If yes, then you’ll love tacos arabes.

 Just like the name suggests, tacos arabes are Arab tacos.